 2. Ritual Team

-While there are no easy ways to learn Freemason ritual, I believe that the fastest and best approach is to join a Ritual Club...or Ritual Team.
+While there are no easy ways to learn Freemason ritual, the fastest and best approach is to join a Ritual Club...or Ritual Team.
 These Master Masons assist in performing the degree ceremonies,... many times for the second part of the third degree, for various lodges within their area.

 Ask your Worshipful Master if there is a Ritual Team group in your area which you may be able to attend their meetings to Fast Track this body of Masonic knowledge.